 In the tutorial below, you will use a public ArcGIS Online map service as the data source.
-To help you get you started designing and running reports quickly, the tutorial uses the Layer Report wizard to create the report.
-The Layer Report wizard creates a layer report—a report that presents ArcGIS feature data for the features that are currently selected by the user.
+To help you get started designing and running reports quickly, the tutorial uses the Layer Report template to create the report.
+The Layer Report template creates a layer report—a report that presents ArcGIS feature data for the features that are currently selected by the user.

-The Layer Report wizard simplifies report creation by performing some of the steps for you.
-The wizard creates the data source, adds the data source to the report, and configures the report to restrict the data to the user's currently selected features.
-In some reports, you will want to do these steps yourself.
+The Layer Report template simplifies report creation by performing some of the steps for you.
+The template creates the data source, adds the data source to the report, configures the report to restrict the data to the user's currently selected features, and adds content (controls) to the layout.
+A control is a single visual element that presents a particular type of content, such as an image, text, or a data field.
+Sometimes, you may want to do these steps yourself, instead of using a template.
 Tutorial - Create a Layer Report Using the Blank Report Template shows how to do each step in detail.

-In this tutorial, you will create and preview a report that presents feature attributes from an ArcGIS map layer of US states.
-The report will present three attributes for each state: the state name, the region, and the Federal Information Processing Standards (FIPS ) code.
+In this tutorial, you will create and preview a report that presents fields from an ArcGIS layer of US states.
+The report will present five fields for each state:

 Geocortex Reporting can run in two environments—in the cloud or on premises.
 To do this tutorial, you must have an ArcGIS identity that gives you access to one of these environments.

 Cloud: To do this tutorial in the cloud environment, you need an ArcGIS Online account.
 You can use a public account or an organizational account.
 You can get a public account here for free.

 On Premises: To do this tutorial using on-premises Reporting, Geocortex Reporting must be installed and registered either with Portal for ArcGIS or with ArcGIS Online.
 See

 Install Geocortex Reporting on Premisesfor instructions.
 The registration information is on the Post Installer's Portalpanel.